CaelumSculptoris/trip-pqc/veinn/README.md

    - 25 YoE in software engineering, frontend frameworks specialist.
 Zero YoE Python/Cryptography.
 Please dont judge me too strongly, I know the code looks like garbage.
 Primarily trying to get a working and stable PoC before I refactor the code and abstract the VEINN primitive out as an importable class.
 If you'd like to help clean up some of my code, create a pull request.

 ### Updates
-   - Kyber crystals, cause i'm a Jedi.

-### TODO
-   - Integrate updates to command line and package.
    - Implement to bin encrypt/decrypt as option instead of just JSON
    - Implement point to file for option 5
    - Extend length of acceptable encrypted text (option 5 limited).
 I mean this is really just a chunking fix.
    - Opine on the failures of bias in decision trees.

+### TODO
+   - Integrate updates to command line and package.